Aveglia/vAMPirus/helpmeoutsome.md

                 [26/1143ba] process > combine_csv_DC                                  [100%] 1 of 1 ✔
                 [2e/e5fea3] process > Report_DataCheck                                [100%] 1 of 1 ✔

 Every time you launch vAMPirus with Nextflow, you will see this kind of output that refreshes with the status of the different processes during the run.

 2. "--Analyze"

 Usage example:

-        `nextflow run vAMPirusv0.1.0.nf -c vampirus.config -profile [conda|singularity] --Analyze --stats run`
+        nextflow run vAMPirus.nf -c vampirus.config -profile [conda|singularity] --Analyze --stats run

 Example Nextflow output for this launch command:

                 executor >  local (8)
                 [8a/75e048] process > Build_database                      [100%] 1 of 1 ✔